Vanguard S.O.S.

 Photo by Rachael Warriner

-We’re Demanding that Vanguard:
+We’re demanding that Vanguard:

-• Use its power and influence as a shareholder to push the companies it invests in to do better on climate
+• Use its power and influence as a shareholder to push the companies it invests in to do better on climate change

 • Offer climate-responsible funds as mainstream products that are promoted by financial advisors